isaacnborges/S4Capital-challenge/README.md

 ## Project information

-The project adopted a structured approach with a clear separation of concerns.
-The project is organized into distinct folders:
+The S4Capital project adopts a straightforward and pragmatic approach by containing all its components within a single project.
+The project adopted a structured approach with a clear separation of concerns, organized into distinct folders:
 - Api
 - Core
 - Domain
-- Infrastructure.
+- Infrastructure

-This approach brings several advantages to our development process.

 By isolating different components of the application into their respective folders, it create a clear boundary for each part of the system.
 This separation allows us to focus on one aspect at a time, making it easier to understand, modify, and extend our codebase.